Mboalab/Outreachy_May_2023-August_2023-Internships/Create a platform to link-up medical facilities globally/Applicants/Erinle Samuel/Starter Tasks/Task1.md

 - Improve UI to fit that of the platform to give uniformity in design and structure

 Feebacks on ways it can be improved is welcome!
 I hope to keep working and iterate on the idea to create a platform that connects hospitals globally.

+## Side Note
+I have included steps on how to install the projects on your local machine in the readme file on the github repos

 Thank you!